kyflores/lumine/README.md

 * Investigate async so that apriltags can update the feed more often than the YOLO detector.
 Or at least run detectors concurrently
 * Integrate some kind of OCR for bumper text detection
+* Fix installation of `lap` dep, it requires that numpy is installed first to build.
+* Allow OpenVINO to select GPU plugin automatically if Xe graphics are detected
+  * `AUTO` might be a supported device string, check on this.

 ### Style
 This project uses `black` because it's easy.